matthewkling/matthewkling.github.io/cv.md

 ##### JOURNAL ARTICLES
 * **Kling, M.**, and D. Ackerly.
 Global wind patterns and the resilience of wind-dispersed species to climate change. *In review.*
 * Stevens, J., **M. Kling**, D. Schwilk, M. Varner, and J. Kane.
-Biogeography of fire regimes in western US conifer forests: a trait-based approach. *In review.*
+Biogeography of fire regimes in western US conifer forests: a trait-based approach.
+Global Ecology and Biogeography: *in press.*
 * Ackerly, D., **M. Kling**, M. Clark, P. Papper, M. Oldfather, A. Flint and L. Flint.
 Topoclimates and Biotic Responses to Climate Change: Which locations on the landscape will be most sensitive?
 Frontiers in Ecology and the Environment: *in press.*
 * **Kling, M.**, S. Auer, P. Comer, D. Ackerly, and H. Hamilton.
 (2020) Multiple axes of ecological vulnerability to climate change.
 Global Change Biology. [[web](https://doi.org/10.1111/gcb.15008)]
 * Oldfather, M., **M. Kling**, S. Sheth, N. Emery, and D. Ackerly.
 (2019) Range Edges in Heterogeneous Landscapes: Incorporating Realistic Landscapes into Range Dynamics.
 Global Change Biology. [[web](https://doi.org/10.1111/gcb.14897)]